 What if I am unwell on admission day?

-QEC is not a crisis hospital, and therefore we cannot admit anyone who is unwell at the time of admission.
+We cannot admit anyone who is unwell at the time of admission.
 It is important to let us know (preferably prior to admission) if you or your child have any signs of illness which could readily be transferred to other families or staff members.
 If necessary we can reschedule your booking.

 Do I need to bring my own food?